 "This place is abandoned!
 No one even cares about the things lying around in here!"
 Takigawa vehemently protested while rising to his feet.

-Both adults swallowed loudly at the idea of Naru coming up with a punishment for them.
-Ever since returning from his stay in England their boss hadn't really changed much personality wise.
+Both adults swallowed audibly at the idea of Naru coming up with a punishment for them.
+Ever since returning from his stay in England, their boss hadn't really changed much personality wise.
 Recently though, they'd been privy to the slightly more...sadistic side that the young business owner had.
 If they didn't think he was the devil incarnate before they sure did now.

-That got everyone's attention and made them much happier at the prospect of getting back to work.
-Late last night they had discovered the remains on the premises and, while they would have notified the police after their investigation was over, their client had made a surprise visit that evening and immediately called the cops after seeing the body.
-Once Tokyo PD arrived they had been confined to one of the warehouse's many rooms as the cops went through all the footage that they had gathered so far and swept the building for any evidence they could find.
+That got everyone's attention and made them much happier at the prospect of getting out of the desolate room.
+Late last night they had discovered human remains on the premises and, while they would have notified the police after their investigation was over, their client had made a surprise visit that evening and immediately called the cops after seeing the body.
+Once Tokyo PD arrived they'd been confined to one of the warehouse's many rooms as the cops went through all the footage that they had gathered so far and swept the building for any evidence they could find.

 Them being the ones in charge, Naru and Lin were called out periodically to help operate the equipment and explain some of the things that were picked up on their video and audio.
 Seeing that he now had everyone's undivided attention, Naru turned and made his way through the open doors, a signal for the rest of the group to follow, before speaking once more.
 "The lead investigator is going to ask each of us a few questions once we arrive.
-Do not mention the fact that we were going to wait to report the body understood?" the black clad man ordered.
+Do not mention the fact that we were going to wait to report the body, understood?"

-Hearing the collective "Hai" from behind him, Naru continued to make his way down the dimly lit grey hallway back to where all his equipment was being kept.
+Hearing the collective "Yes" from behind him, Naru continued to make his way down the dimly lit grey hallway back to where all his equipment was being kept.

-Behind him another conversation had already started up.
+Behind him, another conversation had already started up.
 Walking with his hands in his pockets, Takigawa decided to voice something that had been bothering him all day.
-"Anyone else notice how quiet everything has been since the cops showed up?" the monk asked with a pensive look upon his face.
+"Anyone else notice how quiet everything has been since the cops showed up?" the monk asked with a pensive look on his face.

 "Now that you mention it," began John, "the ghost has been unusually dormant.
 It was pretty active when we first got here."